 Due to the nature of the materials used in Pacific-style mats, they can easily carry unwanted pests and seeds.

-Can I have my mat inspected or treated before I travel?
+Can your mat be inspected or treated before you travel?

 Yes.
 But an overseas inspection or treatment provider will need to provide a phytosanitary certificate that details the item and inspection or treatment undertaken.

 Treatment may be required by the exporting country prior to importing mats into New Zealand.
 For mats requiring treatment prior to export, the Ministry for Primary Industries (MPI) recommends fumigation with methyl bromide at 32 g/m3 for 24 hours at 21°C and above at normal atmospheric pressure.

 If any live insects, seeds or other biosecurity risk items are found during your mat inspection in New Zealand, the mat will be sent away for treatment.
 You will be charged for treatment costs.

 Expect to be delayed while your mats are inspected